Klipper3d/klipper/docs/FAQ.md

 [config changes](Config_Changes.md) document, as you may need to modify the printer configuration.

-Note that the RESTART and FIRMWARE_RESTART g-code commands do not load new software - the above "sudo service klipper restart" and "make flash" commands are needed for a software change to take effect.
+Note that the RESTART and FIRMWARE_RESTART G-Code commands do not load new software - the above "sudo service klipper restart" and "make flash" commands are needed for a software change to take effect.